swatiJagdale/starterKitDocs/documentation/Overview.md

 Any application that is to be developed under Mobility project can use this starter kit and make use of the various components developed under starter kit.

-This kit could be considered as an independent component that could be pluged into any jquery-phonegap cross platform application and provide functionality and UI styling support.
+This kit is an independent component that can be pluged into any jquery-phonegap cross platform application and provide functionality and UI styling support.